-- Give your plants room to grow: Make sure you not only plant your outdoor plants in a pot large enough to accommodate their growing root system, but with enough space around them on all sides.
-Plants that get crushed together to pinned by a wall will start to grow in funny shapes.
+- Give your plants room to grow: Make sure you not only plant your outdoor plants in a pot deep enough to accommodate their root growth, but with enough space around them on all sides.
+Plants that are crammed together will start to grow in funny shapes.

-- Maintain proper light levels by monitoring sun exposure: Not only do you need to be careful of your window or balcony orientation with initial planting, monitor light levels throughout the season as they do change slightly!
+- Maintain proper light levels by monitoring sun exposure: As we said, window or balcony orientation for initial planting is super important, but also monitoring light levels throughout the season as they do change (even if slightly – in Melbourne the light seems to move quite a lot!).
 You may just need to shift your plants every once in a while.

-It starts small, maybe a few pots on a windowsill, but before you know it, your apartment will blossom into a veritable vegetative wonderland.
+It starts small, maybe a few pots on a windowsill, but believe us it’s addictive and before you know it, your apartment will blossom into a veritable vegetative wonderland.

 So, set the trend for greening up urban spaces.
 Green apartments lead to green cities and, hopefully, a greener planet.

 If you have a green thumb or just a passion for plants, we would love to hear your advice and tips!
 We’re still learning ourselves, experimenting with our own apartment garden (indoor and on the balcony) with still so much to learn!